Room on the Broom Activities and Lesson Ideas

 If you are not familiar with Room on the Broom, you can watch this adorable video!

-Learning about Fall!I love sharing information about fall.
+This book is also a great segue into discussing fall!
 Here are a few great videos to bring into your classroom.

 One way to save you hours of prep time is to add a few digital centers to your rotation.
-These fall themed centers offer 20 activities for the week, with just one link.
+These Halloween themed centers offer 20 activities for the week, with just one link.
 These math and literacy centers can be added to your Seesaw library with one link or you we have included a PowerPoint file, so you can upload the activity to your Google Classroom.

-Room on the Broom Lesson Ideas: Free Printables.
+Room on the Broom Free Printables

 I have also made this free file for you.
 Just add your name to the box below and it will be added to your email inbox.